rebelsky/sams-assorted-musings-reflections/college-complaints-2025-11-30.md

 ---

 [1] I appreciate many of the goals that Renfrow was supposed to represent.
 But it cost over $60 million.
 With 120 beds, that's half a million per bed.
-You can buy two nice houses in Grinnell for $50 million.
+You can buy two nice houses in Grinnell for $50,000.
 And, like many starchitect-designed buildings, it didn't consider everyday issues, such as how much dust would come from the concrete walls.

 [2] What happened to the pyramid?
 Did the Illuminati on the Board complain?